 So now we know the way to happiness.

-This is does not mean a pointless kind of groupyism, which is most of the “discipleship” in East and West, but a following of the Buddhas and Bodhisattvas so that in time we, too, shall become what they became before us, and thereby showed us the Way.
+This does not mean a pointless kind of groupyism, which is most of the “discipleship” in East and West, but a following of the Buddhas and Bodhisattvas so that in time we, too, shall become what they became before us and thereby showed us the Way.

 Next article in the Dhammapada for Awakening: Happiness